shanker-18/Shree-Raga-SWAAD-GHAR/README.md

 # Shree Raga SWAAD GHAR

-A React-based web application built with Vite, TypeScript, and Tailwind CSS.
+A React-based e-commerce web application built with Vite, TypeScript, and Tailwind CSS, with a Node.js backend for order processing and email notifications.

 ## Features